Frequently Asked Questions – FWA

 What is a Flexible Work Arrangement (FWA)?

 FWAs are a variation in where a job is performed (location) or the time the work is performed (flexible schedule).
-Positions with regular in-person interaction with students, faculty, staff, and other stakeholders, those that directly service a university property, and managers of staff will generally not be considered for flexible work.
+Positions with regular in-person interaction with students, faculty, staff, and other stakeholders, those that directly service a university property, and managers of staff will not be considered for flexible work.
 A Flexible Work Agreement must be completed for any FWA.
-FWAs apply to employees who are staff in both classified and administrative professional positions.
+FWAs apply to employees who are staff in both classified and administrative & professional positions.

-• The UT Flexible Work Arrangement Form must be signed electronically by the employee and supervisor.
+• The UT Flexible Work Arrangement Request Form (PDF) must be signed electronically by the employee and supervisor.
 Individual CSUs may also require additional approvals, so employees should consult their local HR representative to determine if additional approvals are required.

 What are the types of FWAs?